 What’s going on?
 Do you understand the situation?
 Is there an elephant in the room?
 Ask effective questions.
 You will need a clear goal before you begin to design any communication.
 Ask the questions: Who are you talking to, and what do you want them to do?

 Your one-page document should cover specific goals.
 Based on your goal, define a single question that your communication is designed to answer.
 This is the best possible measure of communication effectiveness.
 What do you want your audience to walk away with and remember?
 Once you have defined your key question, answer it.
 What information is required?
 Do you have the answer already, or do you need to search for it?

 When creating documents to communicate, and before you build anything, break your content down into basic “building blocks” of content.
 Formulate the information into clusters and groups.
 What patterns emerge?
 How can you make the information modular?
 Given your goal, what is the most basic unit of information?
 You can even use index cards to break information down into modules.

 This is one of the most difficult parts of the process and the most often neglected.
 People’s attention will quickly drift—they expect you to get to the point.
 Be concise, learn to edit, and stay on point.

 Now, it is time to design the way you will tell your story.
 Think of both written and visual composition.
 When writing, who are your main characters?
 How will you set the scene?
 What goals and conflicts will develop?
-How will the story reach a resolution?
+While creating a one-page document to communicate, consider how will the story reach a resolution?
 In visual terms, where will the reader begin?
 How will you lead the eye around the page?
 In all your compositional thinking, how will you engage your audience?
 How will you keep them engaged?
 Writing it forces you to think through it.